snowdriftcoop/snowdrift/BUILD.md

 Run the site in development mode via:

-    ./build.sh

-This will automatically rebuild and rerun the site whenever it detects changes to the code.
+    launch

+The command builds anything that has been deleted or changed before launching.

 To stop the site, type `quit` in the terminal, then press Enter.

+Currently, the above command is our usual means of launching the site.

 ## Troubleshooting

+Add the absolute path to the `dev-tools` sub-directory to your `PATH` environment variable, such as by editing your `~/.bash_profile` and then restarting your shell.

-If `./build.sh` commands fail in any way, try running `./sdb.hs clean` and then try building again.
+If `launch` commands fail in any way, try running `sdc clean` and then try building again.

 ## Using the local site